Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Complete major actions (view blog, submit a request, post in community).
 3. Check layout and UI alignment.

+**Expected Result:**  The system should work properly and consistently in Edge with no errors or broken visuals.

-**Expected Result:**  Verify that the system works properly and consistently in Edge with no errors or broken visuals.
+**Expected Result:**  The system works properly and consistently in Edge with no errors or broken visuals.

 ---